shinyoungyou/user-docs/docs/pages/debugging.md

 Copy and paste the following code into your `simple_debug.py` file:

-Type or copy the following Python code into your file:
 ``` { .py }
 def add(a, b):
     sum = a + b